JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/GART/gart1.md

 ## Prerequisites
 This chapter about Geometric Algebra and Ray Tracing works best if you have a background in programming, math and ray tracing.
 ## Chapter Outline
-This chapter consists of six parts:
+This chapter consists of seven parts:
-This chapter consists of six parts.
-The full source code of each final project is available [here](#Todo).
 1. Ray Plane Intersection
 2. Ray Triangle Intersection
 3. Shadow Ray